EKCO: Plastic moulding

 The company began to use injection moulding to make plastic radio cases in 1947, and expanded into making plastic parts for other manufacturers.
 By the mid to late 1950s, E. K. Cole had grown to be one of the largest producers of industrial plastics in Europe, purchasing companies such as Kilgore in 1955.
 Ekco Plastics Limited was formed in 1956 as a wholly owned subsidiary.
 In 1959, the largest plastic injection moulding machine in Great Britain was installed in the factory.
 The new moulding machine allowed Ekco to produce single mouldings for Frigidaire for the first time.

 Ekco Plastics was based at Priory Crescent, Southend.
 They developed a range of plastic consumer products, beginning with the 'Superbath' baby bath, designed by Martyn Rowland who would later design the Trimphone.
 The bath won a Council of Industrial Design award in 1958.
-The company provided 800 slimline toilet seats for the cruise ship SS Oriana in 1959, with many hotels and public organisations ordering there products.
+The company provided 800 slimline toilet seats for the cruise ship SS Oriana in 1959, with many hotels and public organisations ordering their products.
 David Harman Powell, who had attended the Southend School of Art and had previously worked for EKCO, was appointed as chief industrial designer in 1960 after a spell with British Industrial Plastics.
 The company were producing over a million plastic mouldings a week by 1960.
 In 1964, under Pye of Cambridge ownership, Ekco Plastics introduced a range of containers under the 'Eckoware' brand name.
 In 1968, David Harman Powell's Nova tableware won the Duke of Edinburgh award for elegant design with the judges commenting on its "practical qualities of convenience and durability with shapes and colours of precision and elegance".
 In 1970, Harman Powell's design for disposable cutlery won the Design Council of Industrial Design Award for Consumer Orientated Products.

 Pye Holdings sold Ecko Plastics to National Plastics, a subsidiary of Courtaulds, in 1978 for £875,000.
 NP Ekco, as the subsidiary was called, was sold to Linpac in 1986.
 Linpac became Ecomold, but closed the factory after it fell into administration in 2008.

-Heating and Appliances
+Heating and appliances

 Ekco started making Thermotube tubular heaters at Malmesbury in 1940.
 The company would develop further products including electric blankets, Panelec solid embedded floor warming system, Greenhouse heating, Teamakers and Hostess trolleys.
 In 1962, Ekco merged with Pye subsidiary L G Hawkins & Co Ltd to form Ekco Hawkins.
 The production was moved to Hawkins factory in Hastings, with the company later being renamed Ekco Hastings.
 The company later became part of Philips small electrical appliance department.